-Let now $M$ be a compact Calabi-Yau manifold of complex dimension $m$ and consider the complex bigraded algebra given by $\Ll^{p,q}:=\Gamma(M,\Lambda^p T\otimes \Lambda^q\ov{T}^*),$ where $T$ denotes the holomorphic tangent bundle of $M$.
+where $T$ denotes the holomorphic tangent bundle of $M$.
 The algebra structure is determined by the exterior product $\wedge$.
 There is an isomorphism of bigraded vector spaces $\eta:\Ll^{p,q}\to \Aa^{m-p,q}$ given by the contraction $\alpha\mapsto \alpha \vdash \Omega$ with the nowhere vanishing holomorphic $m$-form $\Omega$.
-Note that such isomorphism does not preserve the product structures.
+Note that such an isomorphism does not preserve the product structures.
 In fact, the exterior product on $\Aa$ has different bidegree.
 Consider on $\Ll$ the operators $\delb_\eta:=\eta^{-1}\circ \delb\circ \eta$ and $\del_\eta:=\eta^{-1}\circ \del\circ \eta$.
-Barannikov and Kontsevich showed in \cite{BaKo} that the tuple is a Batalin-Vilkovisky algebra satisfying the $d\Delta$-condition.
-As conjectured by Cao-Zhou in \cite{CaZh}, this algebra should correspond, via mirror symmetry, to the algebra $\Aa_{\mathrm{Dol}}$ introduced earlier.
-With this idea in mind, and with the objective to obtain an object in mixed Hodge complexes, we introduce a ``de Rham version'' of this Batalin-Vilkovisky algebra
+Barannikov and Kontsevich showed in \cite{BaKo} that the tuple is a Batalin--Vilkovisky algebra satisfying the $d\Delta$-condition.
+As conjectured by Cao--Zhou in \cite{CaZh}, this algebra should correspond, via mirror symmetry, to the algebra $\Aa_{\mathrm{Dol}}$ introduced earlier.
+With this idea in mind, and with the objective to obtain an object in mixed Hodge complexes, we introduce a ``de Rham version'' of this Batalin--Vilkovisky algebra

 which, conjecturally, corresponds to $\Aa_{\dR}$ through mirror symmetry.
-The incorporation of the extra terms in both the differential and the BV-operator allow for the spectral sequences associated to both the column and row filtrations to degenerate at the first stage.
+The incorporation of the extra terms in both the differential and the BV-operator allows for the spectral sequences associated to both the column and row filtrations to degenerate at the first page.
 This is a necessary condition for obtaining a hypercommutative algebra in $\CC$-mixed Hodge complexes.
-We show: {\normalfont\bfseries Theorem \ref{mainthm}} \begin{I2} For any compact Calabi-Yau manifold, the canonical hypercommutative structures defined on $\Ll_{\Dol}$ and $\Ll_{\dR}$ are formal and quasi-isomorphic. \end{I2}
+We show: {\normalfont\bfseries Theorem \ref{mainthm}} \begin{I2} For any compact Calabi--Yau manifold, the canonical hypercommutative structures defined on $\Ll_{\Dol}$ and $\Ll_{\dR}$ are formal and quasi-isomorphic. \end{I2}